nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation
 1. After user enters the delete appointment command `appt -d` with an index, the input will be sent to `DeleteAppointmentCommandParser` for parsing.
 2. `DeleteAppointmentCommandParser` will check if the index is valid.
-If the index is valid, a new `DeleteAppointmentCommand` which extends is created.
+If the index is valid, a new `DeleteAppointmentCommand` which extends `AppointmentCommand` is created.
 If not, a `ParseException` will be thrown, and the invalid index message will be shown.
 3. The `DeleteAppointmentCommand` will execute the command, removing the appointment at the inputted index.
 Then, it will return the success message as a `CommandResult` object.
 4. The UI will then display the result